c3rb3ru5d3d53c/binlex/README.md

 This project is intended to help data scientists and other researchers to collect meaningful traits when developing their detection solutions.

+NOTE: This project is a WIP right now, so pull requests are encouraged no matter how small.

 # Installing
 ```bash
 sudo apt install -y git libcapstone-dev cmake make